koldorney/portkolio/README.md

 ### Technologies Used

 - Frontend: HTML, CSS, JavaScript (Svelte)
-- Backend: Node.js with Express
+- Backend: Node.js with express.
-- Database: SQLite for storing blog posts and user interactions
+- Database:
-- Hosting: [Service Name] for website hosting and management

 Distributed under the MIT License.
 See LICENSE for more information.
 Contact